By Cognadev on July 13, 2018

 An explorative style is preferred by someone who thoroughly investigates different types of information but may get confused by over-exploring and checking too much, resulting in repeatedly revisiting the same information without moving forward.
 Again, we have to be cautious here in over-interpreting the 50-and-above age group data as sample sizes for Manufacturing-Construction and Creative-Media groups are 18, and 11 respectively.
 However, for the Technical-Engineering-Research group, the sample size is 76.
 On balance, there are few systematic age-related general trends for this style.

-Interesting hypotheses can, however, be inferred here, for example that older individuals in creative and technical career fields may rely more on previous experience and personal insights than on exploring unfamiliar external sources of information.
+Interesting hypotheses can, however, be inferred here, for example, that older individuals in creative and technical career fields may rely more on previous experience and personal insights than on exploring unfamiliar external sources of information.
 The 20 – 29 year old accountants, of whom many are trainees or interns, may not explore additional and unfamiliar sources of information as widely as their older counterparts in accounting do.
-The most explorative in the 50 – 59 year age group seem to be those in accounting, marketing and teaching; in the 40 – 49 year age group, those in manufacturing; in the 30 – 39 year age group those in creative and marketing careers; and the 20 – 29 year age group those in human resources, teaching and marketing.
+The most explorative in the 50 – 59 year age group seems to be those in accounting, marketing and teaching; in the 40 – 49 year age group, those in manufacturing; in the 30 – 39 year age group those in creative and marketing careers; and the 20 – 29 year age group those in human resources, teaching and marketing.
 For most age groups the more creative career fields are thus associated with an explorative approach whereas for those in the construction or manufacturing fields, characterised by practical risks, exploration is as important.

 The two most obvious changes in style preference with age are within the Human Resources group (n=75) and Creative-Media group (n=11), with the aged 50 and above group showing an increased preference for using memory strategies to process information/formulate solutions.
-A preference for a memory style of working within an individual is exemplified by a reliance on past experience and a knowledge base, internalisation and integration of information while processing it, and a tendency to use memory strategies such as confirmation of hypotheses, external reminders, visualisations and associations.
-As we grow older, experience is embedded in our memories, and we tend to employ more of that stored information resource in our decision-making.
+A preference for a memory style of working within an individual is exemplified by reliance on past experience and a knowledge base, internalisation and integration of information while processing it, and a tendency to use memory strategies such as confirmation of hypotheses, external reminders, visualisations and associations.
+As we grow older, the experience is embedded in our memories, and we tend to employ more of that stored information resource in our decision-making.

 Similar in some respects to the data in Figure 3, for the Random/Trial-and-error style.
 Older age groups within certain job families show an increasing preference for an impulsive/reactive cognitive style.
-An individual showing a preference for this style of cognition may respond to problems emotionally rather than rationally, favouring quick solutions over taking longer but being more accurate.
+An individual showing a preference for this style of cognition may respond to problems emotionally rather than rationally, favouring quick solutions overtaking longer but being more accurate.
 An element of impatience is associated with this stylistic preference.

 Others may observe that the impulsive individual may not spend sufficient time on complex cognitive challenges, preferring instead to make quick decisions under conditions of uncertainty.
-The two job families where the least median preference is shown over all ages are the Technical-Engineering-Research and Manufacturing-Construction groups.
+The two job families where the least median preference is shown overall ages are the Technical-Engineering-Research and Manufacturing-Construction groups.
 This tendency may be related to the risk associated with judgement errors in these career fields.

 The five cognitive styles which best differentiate between the age and career group are the Explorative, Memory, Metaphoric, Random/Trial-and-error, Impulsive/Reactive approaches.